CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsubsection{Network Architecture}

-The network architecture of the proposed region-independent approach is depicted in Fig. \ref{fig:system_architecture}.
+The network architecture of the proposed region-agnostic approach is shown in Fig.~\ref{fig:region-neutral_architecture-region_neutral_mechanism}.
 It comprises five sub-networks: two encoders, a decoder, a demand prediction module, and a region classifier.
-To extract latent features that capture the region-independent and region-specific factors, we utilize two encoders: $q(z|x^{r})$ and $q_r(z_r|x^{r})$ parameterized by $\Phi$ and $\Phi_r$, respectively.
+To extract latent features that capture the region-agnostic and region-specific factors, we utilize two encoders: $q(z|x^{r})$ and $q_r(z_r|x^{r})$ parameterized by $\Phi$ and $\Phi_r$, respectively.
 Here, $x^{r}$ represents the input feature.
-Both encoders share the same structure, consisting of three Graph Convolutional Network (GCN) convolutional layers and ReLU activation functions, as shown in Fig. \ref{fig:system_architecture}.
+Both encoders share the same structure, consisting of three Graph Convolutional Network (GCN) convolutional layers and ReLU activation functions, as shown in Fig.~\ref{fig:region-neutral_architecture-region_neutral_mechanism}.
+These two encoders serve as variational inference networks that parameterize two separate approximate posterior distributions for $z$ and $z_r$ from the same input $x^{r}$, thereby enabling factorized latent representations for region-agnostic demand prediction and region-specific characteristics.
 The decoder, denoted as $p(x^{r}|z_r,z;\phi)$, aims to reconstruct the input as $\hat{x}^{r}$ using the extracted latent features $z$ and $z_r$.
 It is constructed using the InnerProductDecoder \cite{kipf2016variational}.
 The demand prediction module $SR_y$ is responsible for predicting taxi demand, while the region classifier $SC_r$ determines the region to which a given latent feature belongs.
 Both modules are implemented as fully connected (FC) neural networks.
 As the region classifier performs graph classification, a global mean pooling layer is applied before the FC model.